2016 Traveling Courses

 traveling course recently.

-Chapter funds the deadline for application is January 15, 2015.
-Applications may be submitted throughout 2015 but courses will be subject to speaker availability and Travel Course funding.
+flexibility in planning the best use of the instructors' travel time, the deadline for applications is December 15, 2015, at 8:00 p.m.
+Eastern time.
+Applications may be submitted throughout 2016 but courses will be subject to speaker availability and Travel Course funding.

 Tips on Hosting a COC Traveling Course